Skip to main content

 MPPA Admission Requirements

-No student will be considered for admission into the MPPA Program unless they are first admitted by the Graduate School.
+No student will be considered for admission into the MPPA Program unless they have been admitted by the Division of Graduate Studies.

 Conditional Admittance

-As clearly articulated in the Graduate School policies, a student admitted under conditional admission must obtain a GPA of 3.0 by the end of their first 12 hours of graduate level courses in the MPPA Program (transfer hours or hours attained in another degree program will not apply).
-At the end of 12 hours, the student must submit an official transcript to the MPPA Admissions and Financial Aid Committee with a request for regular admission provided that such student maintained a 3.0 GPA.
-At minimum the student will be required to take PPAD 505 ‘Principles of Public Administration” and any leveling courses which the committee may determine to be necessary.
+As clearly articulated in the Graduate School policies, a student admitted under conditional admission must obtain a GPA of 3.0 by the end of their first 12 hours of graduate-level courses in the MPPA Program (transfer hours or hours obtained in another degree program will not apply).
+At the end of 12 hours, the student must submit an official transcript to the Master of Public Policy and Administration Program Director with a request for regular admission provided that such student has maintained a 3.0 GPA.
+At a minimum, the student will be required to take PPAD 505 ‘Principles of Public Administration” and any leveling courses which the admissions committee may determine to be necessary.

 Alternate Admissions Track

-Students who have not met the Graduate School’s requirement for conditional admission, have a GPA less than 2.5 and who are seeking admission to the MPPA Program must meet the following criteria:
+Students who have not met the Division of Graduate Studies requirement for conditional admission, have a GPA less than 2.5 and who are seeking admission to the MPPA Program must meet the following criteria:

 • Have graduated at least three years prior to admission.